asaiatin/asaiatin.github.io/_posts/2025-08-12-Persistent AI.md

 Everyone's obsessing over prompt engineering - finding the magic words to get better AI responses.
 But honestly?
 That feels like polishing a fundamentally broken interaction model.

-The real shift happening is what I'm calling **context engineering** - building AI systems that maintain persistent, evolving understanding of your actual reality.
+The real shift would be  **context engineering** - Clearly it's been discussed including by Shopify dude - building AI systems that maintain persistent, evolving understanding of your actual reality.

-I came across this incredible paper from DeepMind researchers David Silver and Richard Sutton called "The Era of Experience."
+I came across this interesting chapter from upcoming book from DeepMind researchers David Silver and Richard Sutton called "The Era of Experience."
 Their core argument?
 We're moving from AI that learns from static human data to AI that learns continuously from ongoing experience with the world.
+They have done this RL in DeepMind where the system as whole can potentially think and is not constrained by human data.

 And when you combine that with persistent context about your life?
 That's when things get interesting.